WhyLIM/CBD/help/Statistics.md

 <div class="img-caption">Figure 7.
 Race Summary for Research Number</div>
 </center>

+Figure 8 shows a comparison of the number of the most studied biomarkers common to Asians and non-Asian races.
+For example, among Asians and non-Asians, Carcinoembryonic antigen (CEA) has been the most studied.
+Among them, 12 studies included samples of Asians and 25 studies included samples of non-Asians.

 <iframe scrolling="no" style="border:none;" seamless="seamless" src="../images/frame-img/race_compare.html" height="400" width="100%"></iframe>

 <center>
 <div class="img-caption">Figure 8.
-Most Used Biomarkers in Asian and Non-Asian Race</div>
+Comparison of the number of the most studied biomarkers common to Asians and Non-Asian Races</div>
 </center>

-Meanwhile we calculated the cancer location of each concluded research, and the number of colon, rectum cancer are showed in figure 9, from which we can see that most of research (1809) studied both colon and rectum, and few research is rarely studied colon or rectum.
+Meanwhile we calculated the cancer location of each concluded research, and the number of colon, rectum cancer are showed in Figure 9, from which we can see that most of research (1809) studied both colon and rectum, and few research is rarely studied colon or rectum.

 ![Figure 9.
 Number about cancer location](../images/location.png "Figure 9.
 Cancer Location of Each Concluded Research")